If you’re looking to know how to put backspin on a golf ball then you’re in the right place!

 We absolutely love the Cleveland 588 Rtx 2.0 forged Black Satin – Golf Wedge for adding backspin to a golf ball.

-From experience this club can definitely add backspin to your game and is ideal for golfers of all abilities which makes it our #1 pick.
+From experience this club can definitely add both distance to your wedges and backspin to your game and is ideal for golfers of all abilities which makes it our #1 pick.

 With over 100 reviews on amazon, it is a firm favorite with golfers of all ranges.